filo8989/Digital-Image-Analysis/README.md

    - #### 4.1 Generating synthetic vessel images**
       To begin, execute the `Final_optimized_4_Windows.R` you may find in this repository.

       As usual, set up your environment.
-Notably, set a fixed seed for random number generation and import the `Statistical Rethinking` package (detailed intructions for installation may be found on R. McElreath's GitHub repository).
+Notably, set a fixed seed for random number generation and import the `Statistical Rethinking` package (detailed intructions for installation may be found on [Richard McElreath's rethinking repository](https://github.com/rmcelreath/rethinking)).
 We also create a parallel cluster to speed things up.
       ```r
       set.seed(20241028)
       library(rethinking)